-Mergers and acquisitions contemplated by Osisko may require third party approvals

-Osisko may intend to enter into agreements to acquire royalties, streams or other interests that require the consent or approval of third parties in order to complete the contemplated acquisition.
-There can be no assurance that such third parties, which may include shareholders of the entity disposing of the interests, regulatory bodies or entities with an interest in the applicable property or others, will provide the required approval or consent in a timely manner, or at all.
+Mergers and acquisitions contemplated by Osisko may require third party approvals regulatory bodies or entities with an interest in the applicable property or others, will provide the required approval or consent in a timely manner, or at all.
 Failure to complete acquisitions may result in a material adverse effect on Osisko's profitability, results of operation and financial condition.